szkrd/jazz-tonic/README.md

 1. to use it first copy the `config.template.json` to `config.json` and set the parameters there
 2. it can log in, manage the session, open the event cards' page and collect the event urls
 3. it is rather brittle and crawling the event pages themselves would pose further problems

+### frontend

+1. frontend is purely static
+2. old dates are not displayed; for debugging you can use the location search part: `http://localhost:3000/?currentDate=2023-02-15`